saltcorn/saltcorn/README.md

 Saltcorn is using PostgreSQL, node.js, [node-postgres](https://node-postgres.com/), express, [live-plugin-manager](https://www.npmjs.com/package/live-plugin-manager), [craft.js](https://craft.js.org/) and other awesome free and open source projects.

+## Quickstart with Docker

+You can run a local instance for quick test by running the following command

+`docker-compose up -d`

+and then point your browser to http://localhost:3000

 ## Install from packages

 Instructions have been tested on Ubuntu 20.04 on a 1GB VM.